Agentic Protocol Conformance Pack

 SecurityRecipes is positioned as The Secure Context Layer for Agentic AI.
 The secure context layer cannot stop at content provenance.
 It also needs protocol conformance: the evidence that MCP authorization metadata, tool annotations, tool-surface drift, A2A Agent Cards, authenticated extended cards, identity, handoff, egress, and prompt-injection source to sink controls are current and fail closed.

-The Agentic Protocol Conformance Pack turns fast-moving protocol and agent-security guidance into a generated artifact that a platform team, procurement reviewer, or acquirer can inspect through MCP.
+The Agentic Protocol Conformance Pack turns fast-moving protocol and agent-security guidance into a generated artifact that a platform team, procurement reviewer, or reviewer can inspect through MCP.

 What was added